Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal
 ## Why bother?
 Today's WIMP based UIs clutter the screen with a lot of information (feature creep).
+They are also not mechanically efficient
+since the user has to switch between kybd and mouse in the interaction.
+Madal GUIs, by design, address these problems.

 Modal GUIs are like keyboard-only GUIs.
 Some of their controls are encoded in kybd actions (think shortcuts)
 making frequently used interactions more efficient.